 It’s a user-friendly tool that you can configure in just a few clicks without having to touch any code.
 Just install and activate MonsterInsights Forms, and the plugin will start tracking your forms automatically.

-Not to mention, it supports WPForms as well as all the other WordPress form plugins.
+Not to mention, it integrates with WPForms as well as all the other WordPress form plugins.

 Read our complete guide on how to track WordPress form conversions for beginners.

-We hope this article helped you to learn how to create a WordPress contact form.
-If you liked this article, you might want to check out our guide on how to set up Google AMP on your WordPress site.
+We hope this article helped you learn how to create a WordPress contact form.
+If you liked this article, you might want to check out our complete guide on how to track conversions in Google Analytics.